-This statement focuses on violations of international law during the Iraq War and occupation, and in particular, war crimes committed by the United States of America and its allies (hereinafter, the "Coalition").
-The extent of Coalition war crimes warrants the establishment of an independent international tribunal that can investigate and prosecute such crimes.
+This statement focuses on violations of international law during the Iraq War and occupation, and in particular, crimes committed by the United States of America and its allies (hereinafter, the "Coalition").
+The extent of Coalition crimes warrants the establishment of an independent international tribunal that can investigate and prosecute such crimes.
+This tribunal should also investigate whether the crimes committed during the Iraq War constitute genocide under international law.